 As the Zoom desktop app is not platform-specific, the process to create and join a breakout room is similar to that of Windows 10.
-If you want to assign people to breakout rooms on the Mac, follow the instructions as given above.
+If you want to assign people to breakout rooms on the Mac, follow the instructions above.

 How to Create and Join Breakout Rooms in Zoom on a Chromebook

 Chromebook is a bit strange in terms of the Zoom application, as the Chrome OS does not allow outside apps to get installed without Google’s permission.
 Zoom as a third-party app will not usually be an app available for Chrome OS.
 Fortunately, a couple of workarounds are available, namely, installing either the Web App version or the Chrome OS version.

 The web app version is available through Google Play.
 The Chrome OS version known as Zoom Rooms does not have breakout rooms, though they can still log into the main meeting.
 If a participant is using the Chrome OS version, you can set the main meeting window as their own room, while assigning other users to breakout rooms.

 The Web App, being a mobile version of Zoom, can not create breakout rooms.
 Participants can only join them.
 To find out how to join breakout rooms using the Google Play version, refer to the Android Zoom instructions below.

 How to Create and Join Breakout Rooms in Zoom on an Android Device

 Mobile versions of Zoom can not create breakout rooms.
 You need a desktop version to do that.
 You can however join ones that are already set up.
 To do so, follow these steps: